15 Best Portland Fall Festivals (Oregon) 2026

 Sign depicting "The Seasons for the pioneers" describing the difficulties of farming in pioneer days.

-Information for the 2024 Cider Squeeze
+Information for the 2025 Cider Squeeze

-Date: Saturday September 21, 10 am – 4 pm
+Date: Saturday September 20, 10 am – 4 pm

 Admission: $5 per individual, $20 per family

-4. St. Josef’s Grapestomping Festival
+6. St. Josef’s Grapestomping Festival

 Grapes on the vine.

 The St. Josef’s Grapestomping Festival is an annual event held at St. Josef’s Winery in Canby, Oregon.
-The annual celebration has been running for 40 years and is the perfect place to celebrate the harvest season and the start of the busy crush season.
+The annual celebration has been running for over 40 years and is the perfect place to celebrate the harvest season and the start of the busy crush season.

 The festival features live entertainment, great food, and local wine tasting, but the main event is, of course, the grape stomping.
 Participants are invited to stomp on grapes in a large oak barrel, and the best stomper wins a prize.
 There is also a silent auction with a variety of wine-related items up for bid.

-Information for the 2024 Grapestomping Festival
+Information for the 2025 Grapestomping Festival

-Dates: September 7-8 (Saturday & Sunday)
+Dates: September 20 & 21 (Saturday & Sunday)

 Admission: $30 per couple; $100 for VIP grape stomping per couple.

-5. Sauvie Island Pumpkin Patch
+7. Sauvie Island Pumpkin Patch

 Three girls in a photo cut-out depicting American Gothic at The Pumpkin Patch on Suave island.

-It’s time to embrace the classic autumn traditions at the Sauvie Island Pumpkin Patch.
+Embrace a classic autumn tradition at the Sauvie Island Pumpkin Patch.
 Located just a short drive from Portland, this pumpkin patch offers everything you could want in a fall festival.
-From navigating through the corn maze to hay rides through the fields, this patch is one of the best places to get that classic autumn experience.

 @dinkumtribe It's time to embrace the classic autumn traditions at the Sauvie Island Pumpkin Patch.
 Located just a short drive from Portland, this pumpkin patch offers everything you could want in a fall festival.
 From navigating through the corn maze to hay rides through the fields, this patch is one of the best places to get that classic autumn experience.
 We visited The Pumpkin Patch with a high school tour last fall, and it was so much fun!
 We spent over an hour trying to find our way out of The Corn Maize, and that was even with the help of the navigational riddles provided. @DinkumTribe ADHD family travel @DinkumTribe ADHD family travel @DinkumTribe ADHD family travel #portlandoregon #fallfestival #fallfestivities #pumpkinpatch🧡 #cornmaze #portlandfall ♬ Happy and Cheerful – Hendri